Verified and Tested 05/06/15

-To test PHP, we will save a basic PHP script under the web root directory.
-For Ubuntu 15.04, this is located in /var/www/html so we would want to open a test file called something like test.php by running the following command:
+We will save a basic PHP script under the web root directory to test PHP.
+For Ubuntu 15.04, this is located in /var/www/html, so we would want to open a test file called something like test.php by running the following command:

-This will open an empty file, we will add the following text:
+This will open an empty file, and we will add the following text: